-- 1. Staff members are allowed up to five (5) work days off in the event of the death of the staff's spouse, domestic partner, child, parent, stepparent, stepchildren. - 2.
-Staff members are allowed up to three (3) work days off in the event of the death of the staff member's father-in-law, mother-in-law, brother-in-law, sister-in-law, son-in-law, daughter-in-law, brother, sister, stepbrother, stepsister, grandparent, grandchildren, step grandparent, step grandchildren or spouse's grandparent.
+- Staff members will receive up to five (5) workdays of paid leave in the event of the death of the staff's spouse, domestic partner, child, unborn child, parent, stepparent, or stepchildren.
+Staff may request additional time off if needed beyond the allotted bereavement days using PTO or unpaid time by speaking with their supervisor - 2.
+Staff members will receive up to three (3) work days off in the event of the death of the staff member's father-in-law, mother-in-law, brother-in-law, sister-in-law, son-in-law, daughter-in-law, brother, sister, stepbrother, stepsister, grandparent, grandchildren, step grandparent, step grandchildren or spouse's grandparent.
+Staff may request additional time off if needed beyond the allotted bereavement days using PTO or unpaid time by speaking with their supervisor

 The company may require verification of the need for the leave.
-The staff member 's supervisor and Human Resources will consider this time off on a case-by-case basis.
+The staff member's supervisor and Human Resources will consider this time off on a case-by-case basis.

-Payment for bereavement leave is computed at the regular hourly rate to a maximum of 8 hours for 1 day.
+Payment for bereavement leave is computed at the regular hourly rate to a maximum of 7.5 hours for 1 day.
 Time off granted in accordance with this policy shall not be credited as time worked for the purpose of computing overtime.